-ELEMENT DEMP: HYDROCARBON CONTAMINATION REHABLITION Objective To reduce the levels of hydrocarbons in the contaminated soil to less than 1000ppm.
-To comply with all conditions and requirements of the due diligence audit findings.
-Management Strategy To efficiently rehabilitate the subject site to TNPA and legal requirements or to the condition the site was before operations.
-Actions Responsibility Time Frame All waste material to be removed off site shall be contained on site prior to disposal, using appropriate storage containers.
-All severely contaminated soil to be excavated approx. 30cm deeper than contamination level and taken for remediation.
-All areas that has medium to low contamination levels will be treated with bioremediation products.
-Site/Terminal Manager Throughout decommissioning phase Performance indic Site/Terminal Throughout Acceptable hydrocarbon levels of less than 1000PPM Complaints from TNPA Official/Authorities Manager decommissioning phase Monitoring Site/Terminal Throughout hydrocarbon le completion of eas to be tested for Manager decommissioning phase Reporting Site/Terminal Throughout

-Logs to be kept of regular inspections as well as disposal certificates to be kept in a register.
-Manager decommissioning phase Corrective action Where hydrocarbon levels still exceed legislative levels a brief action plan with completion dates shall be prepared and kept.
-Control measures are to be rectified and/or replaced in the event of non- Site/Terminal Manager Throughout decommissioning phase conformance.
-Interfaces Site/Terminal Throughout All DEMPs and rehabilitation plans must be approved by TNPA and in certain cases by the Authorities.
-Manager decommissioning phase
+ELEMENT NOISE MANAGEMENT Objective To reduce the levels of hydrocarbons in the contaminated soil to less than 1000ppm.
+To comply with all conditions and requirements of the due diligence audit Managamant findings.
+Management Strategy To efficiently rehabilitate the subject site to TNPA the condition the site was before operations. and legal require ments or to Strategy The condition the site was before operations.
+Responsibility Timing Actions All waste material to be removed off site shall be Site/Terminal Tinnig ACIONS contained on site prior to disposal, using Manager appropriate storage containers.
+Manager All severely contaminated soil to be excavated aprox 30cm deeper than contamination level and taken for remediation.
+All areas that has medium to low contamination levels will be treated insitu with bioremediation products.
+Performance Acceptable hydrocarbon levels of less than Site/Terminal indicators 1000PPM Manager Complaints from TNPA Official/Authorities Monitoring Regular inspections of the site.
+Site/Terminal All treated areas to be tested for hydrocarbon Manager levels after completion of remediation works.
+Reporting Logs to be kept of regular inspections as well as Site/Terminal disposal certificates to be kept in a register.
+Manager Corrective action Where hydrocarbon levels still exceed legislative Site/Terminal levels a brief action plan with completion dates Manager shall be prepared and kept.
+Control measures are to be rectified and/or Interfaces replaced in the event of non-conformance.
+Site/Terminal interfaces All DEMP's and rehabilitation plans must be approved by TNPA and in certain cases by the Manager Authorities. wanayer